CANDY-LINE/node-red-contrib-lwm2m/README.md

 - `Access Control Object`
 - `Device Object`

 Security Notice) The project depends on [`systeminformation`](https://www.npmjs.com/package/systeminformation) package to collect system information.
 This package is excellent but it can expose sensitive information like serial number, device model and OS version to a LwM2M server.
-In order to avoid unexpected exposure to a public sandbox server, `Hide Sensitive Device Info` property is checked by default.
+In order to avoid unexpected exposure to a public sandbox server, `Hide sensitive device info.` property is checked by default.
 So you need to uncheck it prior to sending entire device information from the node.

 ## User's Custom Objects and Object Overlay